Deer-Resistant Plants: 10 Pretty Picks Deer Won’t Eat

 5. Sea Holly

-Sea Holly (Eryngium spp.) is often mistaken for globe thistle (Echinops spp., also a good deer resistant selection).
-Sea holly is highly tolerant of drought and saline soils.
-While sea holly doesn’t have thorns or spines, most cultivars are uncomfortably abrasive in texture.
+Sea Holly (Eryngium spp.) is often mistaken for globe thistle (Echinops spp., also a good deer-resistant pick).
+Sea holly is highly tolerant of drought and saline soils, which makes it a favorite for coastal and gravel gardens.
+While sea holly does not have true thorns, most cultivars are uncomfortably abrasive in texture, and deer pass it by.
+USDA Zones 4 to 8.

 6. Lamb’s Ear

-Lamb’s Ear (Stachys byzantina) is the opposite of abrasive: instead, it is a plant with leaves as soft as sheep’s wool.
-Eating lamb’s ear is like eating a blanket, which is why deer tend to leave them alone.
+Lamb’s Ear (Stachys byzantina) is the opposite of abrasive.
+The leaves are as soft as sheep’s wool.
+Eating lamb’s ear is like eating a blanket, which is why deer tend to leave it alone.
 The soft, gray-green leaves are highly attractive in the garden, and the pink, short-lived blooms that are borne on tall, furry stalks are conversation-starting oddities.
+Lamb’s ear spreads, so site it as a border or ground cover.
+USDA Zones 4 to 8.

 7. Cotoneaster

-Cotoneaster (Cotoneaster spp.) is commonly used as hedging plants, but some species, such as rockspray C. horizontalis, are good specimen plants in a low border.
-Small, leathery leaves are unpalatable and the berries, while sometimes consumed by birds, are dry and not edible to humans, nor favored by deer.
+Cotoneaster (Cotoneaster spp.) is commonly used as hedging, but some species, such as rockspray C. horizontalis, are useful specimen plants in a low border.
+Small, leathery leaves are unpalatable, and the berries, while sometimes consumed by birds, are dry, not edible to humans, and not favored by deer.
+Cotoneaster works well as a structural plant in a mixed border.
+USDA Zones 4 to 7, depending on species.

 8. Juniper

 Juniper (Juniperus spp.) comes in both tall, upright, and low-growing groundcover varieties.
-They are strongly scented and flavored and difficult for deer to gnaw on due to their sharp needles.
+The needles are sharp and the foliage is strongly scented and flavored, which is difficult for deer to gnaw on.
 Groundcover junipers range in color from yellow to green to blue and are an attractive choice for many types of landscapes.
+Junipers tolerate poor soil, drought, and cold.
+USDA Zones 3 to 9.

 9. Chives

-Chives (Allium schoenoprasum) have a propensity to reseed freely, but in a deer-resistant garden, they are welcome selections when interplanted with other ornamentals or edibles.
+Chives (Allium schoenoprasum) have a propensity to reseed freely, but in a deer-resistant garden they are welcome selections when interplanted with other ornamentals or edibles.
 As a bonus, there are so many delicious dishes that use chives, from eggs to salads, and the flowers lend an onion-flavored zip to oils and vinegars.
+The whole Allium family, including garlic, onion, and ornamental allium, works the same way.
+USDA Zones 3 to 9.

 10. Lavender